AudithSoftworks/Uniform/README.md

 # Uniform

-Sexy form elements with jQuery.
-Now with HTML5 attributes!
+> A jQuery plugin to make your form controls look how you want them to.
+Now with HTML-5 attributes!

 Works well with jQuery 1.6+, but we've received patches and heard that this works with jQuery 1.3.